Kitchen Ready Betty

 You can also freeze peanut butter footballs in freezer safe packaging for up to 3 months.
 Slightly defrost them on the counter and enjoy partially frozen for a special treat, or defrost overnight in the fridge and enjoy them in their original form.

-Chill the footballs in the fridge for a minimum of 2 hours (as this recipe suggests) before dipping them in the chocolate for easier coating.
+Chill chocolate covered peanut butter balls in the fridge for a minimum of 2 hours (as this recipe suggests) before dipping them in the chocolate for easier coating.
 If you're adding any sprinkles, apply them while the chocolate is wet.
 Allow peanut butter footballs to then chill in the fridge for an additional hour before applying the white gel for stitches.

 What's the difference between Buckeyes and peanut butter balls?